smpeyres/crane/docs/source/index.rst

 Citing
 ------

-If you use hPIC2, please cite us in your publication :cite:`keniley2019crane`:
+If you use CRANE, please cite us in your publication :cite:`keniley2019crane`:

 .. code-block:: bibtex